Traditional Chinese house architecture: Directional structure

-Alignment along a north/south axis was ubiquitous among Chinese homes, as dictated by the paradigms of order and harmony with nature.
+Alignment along a north-south axis was ubiquitous among Chinese homes, as dictated by the paradigms of order and harmony with nature.
 Home units were constructed facing south, with individual buildings following the alignment of the greater structure, with perfect symmetry.
 This resulted in the classic siheyuan structure, with identifiable "wings" each facing one of the four cardinal directions.

-Extended family units generally assigned different wings of the home to different branches of the family, with older and more respected family members taking more auspicious positions.
+Extended family units generally assign different wings of the home to different branches of the family, with older and more respected family members taking more auspicious positions.
 This often included buildings in the sunnier, more private rear of the compound.
-The ancestral shrine of the family where the common ancestors of the inhabitants where honored was either located here or in the center of the property.
+The ancestral shrine of the family where the common ancestors of the inhabitants were honored was either located here or in the center of the property.
 Less important positions facing the east and west of the compounds were relegated to junior branches of the family, while more periphery locations were relegated to servants and other less important activities.

-Buildings that were especially important such as the ancestral/ceremonial hall were often marked with taller and more ornate roof structures, as opposed to the other homes and buildings within the compound.
+Especially important buildings such as the ancestral/ceremonial hall were often marked with taller and more ornate roof structures, as opposed to the other homes and buildings within the compound.
 As these buildings were generally in the back of the home directly facing the entrance, this served to enhance the symmetrical beauty of the home's alignment.

 Construction

 Traditional Chinese dwellings were overwhelmingly built out of wood, especially after the earlier dynastic period.
 Stone dwellings and those made from dirt were relatively uncommon even when such materials were common in the local area.
 As the centuries drew on, lumber became less and less common on the North China plain with bricks and stone becoming common construction materials for walls and public edifices.
-Despite this, the popularity of wood remained very high, with varying grades of timber being used by upper class as a means of showing their wealth.
+Despite this, the popularity of wood remained very high, with varying grades of timber being used by the upper class as a means of showing their wealth.

-This focus on wooden construction has led to a relatively poor rate of survival, with very few homes remaining from before the Ming era, even fewer of were homes belonging to commoners due to lower quality construction materials and lack of maintenance.
+This focus on wooden construction has led to a relatively poor rate of survival, with very few homes remaining from before the Ming era, even fewer were homes belonging to commoners due to lower quality construction materials and lack of maintenance.
 Therefore, much more is known about upper-class historical dwellings.